Hentaigana: Sources

 Hentaigana are adapted from the reduced and cursive forms of the following man’yōgana (kanji) characters.
-Source characters for the kana are not repeated below for hentaigana even when there are alternative glyphs; some uncertain.
+Source characters for the kana are not repeated below for hentaigana even when there are alternative glyphs; some are uncertain.

 In Unicode

 286 hentaigana characters are included in the Unicode Standard in the Kana Supplement and Kana Extended-A blocks.
 One character was added to Unicode version 6.0 in 2010, 𛀁 (U+1B001 HIRAGANA LETTER ARCHAIC YE which has the formal alias HENTAIGANA LETTER E-1), and the remaining 285 hentaigana characters were added in Unicode version 10.0 in June 2017.

 The Unicode block for Kana Supplement is U+1B000–U+1B0FF:

 The Unicode block for Kana Extended-A is U+1B100–U+1B12F: